AaronHong1024/ONeSAMP_3/README.md

 The software then uses linear regression based on these summary statistics to estimate of effective population size.

 It is strongly recommended that users read the accompanying manuscript before applying ONeSAMP to their data.
-The manuscript is published in SOME JOURNAL %%%%%%{include link here} %%%%%%%